ncduy0303/vilota-task-1/README.md

 Below is a recording of running the notebook:

-A recording of running the notebook is available as `spatial_math_usage.mov`
+A recording of running the notebook is available as `spatial_math_usage.mp4`

 ### Part 2: Visualizing a Camera Wireframe in Open3D